carbonplan/ocr/docs/access-data.md

 <!-- prettier-ignore-start -->
 !!! warning "Terms of Data Use"
-    See the [terms of data access](terms-of-data-access.md) page for important information regarding the use of Open Climate Risk data.
+By viewing Open Climate Risk data, you agree to the [Terms of Data Access](terms-of-data-access.md).

 <!-- prettier-ignore-end -->